andredesousa/devops-best-practices/README.md

 ## Review metrics on a regular basis

 The thresholds we establish might be too high or too low.
-If we’re receiving too many alerts or we aren’t notified when a legitimate issue occurs, it’s time to review the threshold settings.
+If we're receiving too many alerts or we aren't notified when a legitimate issue occurs, it's time to review the threshold settings.
 There are countless metrics that we can choose to monitor, and it can be overwhelming to separate the signal from the noise coming in.
 The [RED Method](https://grafana.com/blog/2018/08/02/the-red-method-how-to-instrument-your-services/) provides a general framework for monitoring the health of a request-based service via three metrics: Rate, Errors and Duration.